Vercin-G/CavApps-Test/README.md

 You should now be ready to run the Server and the Client.

 - Open two terminals.
 On the first terminal navigate to `cavapps/server` and enter the command `node server.js`.
 You should see that the server is listening on localhost:4000 and can be additionally verified by visiting localhost:4000 on your browser.
-- On the second terminal, navigate to `cavapps/src/app` and run the command `npm run dev`.
+- On the second terminal, navigate to `cavapps/client/app` and run the command `npm run dev`.
 Once the clientside is running, open your browser and go to http://localhost:3000 .
 You should see the CavApps index page on your screen.

-You are now good to go! `cavapps/src/app` is the root folder in which CavApps is operated.
+You are now good to go! `cavapps/client/app` is the root folder in which CavApps is operated.
 Closing the terminals will close the servers.
 Happy Coding!

 For further documentation on NextJS apps, visit https://nextjs.org/docs

 ## Updating the ADR

-Since the ADR sources its data from the 7th Cavalry API and compares the API against a predefined billet list, the ADR not aware when new billets are created or when older billets are moved.
+Since the ADR sources its data from the 7th Cavalry API and compares the API against a predefined billet list, the ADR is not aware when new billets are created or when older billets are moved.

 For example, if a new company in 2-7 is created, the list the ADR compares against needs to be updated in order to display the membership of the new company.

 ### Add New Billet in Existing Category

-To add a new billet to an existing category, you need to update the `BilletBank.jsx` file located in `cavapps/src/app/reusableModules`.
+To add a new billet to an existing category, you need to update the `BilletBank.jsx` file located in `cavapps/client/app/reusableModules`.

 #### Step-by-Step Instructions